This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 The destination is a well-known API

-Creating flow when the destination is a well-known API
+Create Flow when the destination is a well-known API

-button, select to Well-known API
+, select to Well-known API

-and select the flow which loads data into the well-known API.
+and select the Flow which loads data into the well-known API.

 Add one or multiple source-to-destination transformations.